emagnier/spinnaker/README.md

 A CMS written in JavaScript, based on Node.js, Sails.js, Angular and Polymer.

-### CURRENTLY IN ACTIVE DEVELOPMENT - NOT READY FOR PRODUCTION USE YET
+### CURRENTLY IN DEVELOPMENT - NOT READY FOR PRODUCTION USE YET

 [![Build Status](https://travis-ci.org/emagnier/spinnaker.svg)](https://travis-ci.org/emagnier/spinnaker)